Code-Institute-Submissions/Jnaesi-Dailyquest_JanResub/README.md

 #### Site Goals

-* To provide users with a place to manage their daily quests!
+* To provide users with a good looking but very simple webpage to manage their daily quests!

 #### User Story